syncfusion-content/blazor-docs/blazor/combobox/value-binding.md

 ## Primitive type binding

 The ComboBox has support to load array of primitive data such as strings and numbers.
-Bind the value of primitive data to the [@bind-Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute of the ComboBox
+Bind the value of primitive data to the [@bind-Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute of the ComboBox.

 The following code demonstrates array of string as datasource to the ComboBox component.